 Disadvantages Of Car Loans For A Private Sale

 - Extra Time & Paperwork – When you buy a car from a private seller, you need to handle the whole process on your own, including the financing, title transfer and registration.
 However, dealerships usually take care of those things for you.

 - Fewer Protections – With a private auto sale, you normally don’t get a warranty.
 While a car’s factory warranty could still be in effect, it may offer limited coverage and expire at some point.
 If you discover that the car has a lien on it, you’ll be held reliable for the debt.

 - Higher Interest Rates – Certain types of car loans and lines of credit have higher rates than in-house dealership plans.
 On the other hand, some dealerships will offer you great financing packages if you agree to buy a new or certified pre-owned car.

 - Shorter Loan Terms – Some alternative lenders only approve short terms.
 This can lead to higher payments and rates, particularly if you don’t have collateral to get a secured loan.
 Once again, dealerships may be more flexible in this regard.

 Tips On Buying A Car From A Private Seller

 When you’re buying a used vehicle from a private individual, there are certain steps and precautions to take.

-Find out the fair market value of the vehicle.
-Before you make an offer or agree to the seller’s price, it’s always wise to do some homework first to find out how much the vehicle in question is truly worth according to today’s market.
+Before you make an offer or agree to the seller’s price, find out how much the vehicle is truly worth according to today’s market.
 The value will be based on factors such as the make and model, year, mileage, condition, and features.
 Once you find out what the going price is, you’ll be in a much better position to pay a fair price for the car.